Nymiera/Aelan/README.md

 ## Limitations

 The Mistral 7B Instruct model is a quick demonstration that the base model can be easily fine-tuned to achieve compelling performance.
-We're looking forward to engaging with the community on ways to make the model finally respect guardrails, allowing for deployment in environments requiring moderated outputs.
+It does not have any moderation mechanisms.
+We're looking forward to engaging with the community on ways to make the model finely respect guardrails, allowing for deployment in environments requiring moderated outputs.

 ## The Mistral AI Team